On a rare slow Friday, I found myself in a musing of the Monty Hall problem.

 Now, think reversely to reveal how your fate is updated exactly.
 Because there are only two possibilities, either right or wrong, you can analyze your fate exhaustively.

-If your initial position (pick) is wrong (meaning that you happen to have picked one of the two goats), then the probability that the remaining door has the car is 100% (because the host just picked the other goat, and his pick is NOT independent of your choice).
+If your initial position (pick) was wrong (meaning that you happen to have picked one of the two goats), then the probability that the remaining door has the car is 100% (because the host just picked the other goat, and his pick is NOT independent of your choice).

 That is, if you are initially wrong, then changing now would make you 100% correct.

-But if your initial position (pick) were right (meaning that you happen to have picked the only car), then changing your choice would mean that the probability that the remaining door has the car is 0% because you already picked the only car in your initial choice.
+But if your initial position (pick) was right (meaning that you happen to have picked the only car), then changing your choice would mean that the probability that the remaining door has the car is 0% because you already picked the only car in your initial choice.

 That is, if you are initially correct, then changing now would make you 100% wrong.